 The first place you want to be sure to include keywords is in your page titles.
 These show up at the top of your browser window and on tabs:

-You will also find page titles on the search engine results page (SERP), which is why it's important to keep titles below 65 characters so they don't get cut off:
+You will also find page titles on the search engine results page (SERP), which is why it's important to keep titles below 50-60 characters so they show up fully in results:

 A great page title will impress search engines by its relevance to common search terms.
 It will also attract human visitors with eye-catching solutions to their problems.